ryanfaerman/rya.nwitty.com/source/articles/2014-08-06-coral-springs-a-fractured-community.html.markdown

 The only reason I mention this issue at all is because of the leadership (or lack thereof) and the reaction of the community and its members.

 People in the community would come talk to me, demanding I stop talking with Frank.
 My wife would receive random calls from people trying to convince her that Frank and his family were bad people.
-They'd also tell me that abuse was "impossible" because the teacher was essentially above reproach.
+They'd also tell me that abuse was "impossible" because the teacher was above reproach.

 Frank and his family had at least one community member come to their house and start screaming at them from the street.
 They would receive calls telling them to leave.